 Audience and Scope

-This book mainly focuses on regression analysis and its supervised learning counterpart.
+This book mainly focuses on statistical regression analysis with connections to its corresponding supervised learning counterpart.
 Thus, it is not introductory statistics and machine learning material.
 Also, some coding background on R

 (R Core Team 2024) and/or Python

 (Van Rossum and Drake 2009) is recommended.
-That said, the following topics are suggested as fundamental reviews:
+That said, the following topics are suggested:

-- Mutivariable differential calculus and linear algebra.
+- Mutivariable differential calculus.
 Certain sections of each chapter pertain to modelling estimation.
-Therefore, topics such as partial derivatives and matrix algebra are a great asset.
-You can find helpful learning resources on the MDS webpage.
+Therefore, topics such as partial derivatives are a good asset.
+You can find helpful learning resources on the Master of Data Science (MDS) webpage.

 - Basic